 No. 24-15 lacks amenities for immediate neighbors.
-The developers have failed to seek input (or respond to input) from the immediate (200-footer) neighbors regarding amenities that would benefit those most adversely affected by the new development.
-Even the proposed patio/greenspace in No. 24-15 is private, and thus, inaccessible to neighbors.
+The developers have failed to seek input (or respond to input) from the immediate (within a 200-foot radius) neighbors regarding amenities that would benefit those most adversely affected by the new development.
+Even the proposed patio/green-space in No. 24-15 is private, and thus, inaccessible to neighbors.

-- The ZC should insist that the developers incorporate input from immediate (200-footer) neighbors and provide amenities that directly benefit the immediate neighbors. - The ZC and the developers can reference the November 2024 survey of 200-footer neighbors for initial amenities that were suggested, in addition to the developers' responding to 200-footers' requests to meet with the developers (see below).
+- The ZC should insist that the developers incorporate input from immediate (200-foot radius) neighbors and provide amenities that directly benefit the immediate neighbors. - The ZC and the developers can reference the November 2024 survey of the 200-foot-radius neighbors for initial amenities that were suggested, in addition to requiring the developers' to respond to the 200-foot-radius neighbors requests to meet with the developers (see below).

 Developer and ANC 5B04 Unresponsiveness.
 The development team has been largely unresponsive to immediate neighbors' concern.
-While they've set up a promotion table at the local farmers market and attended formal meetings, they have ignored independent requests from 200-footers for conversation.
-In addition, the 5B04 ANC representative has failed to hear and represent the concerns of the 200-footer immediate neighbors in his single member district.
-Instead of acting as an intermediary in meetings, the 5B04 representative has regularly spoken on behalf of the developers, dismissing neighbors' concerns while he argued in defense of the developers' interests.
-When 200-footer neighbors requested a meeting with DDOT regarding 901 Monroe, the 5B04 representative promised to set up that meeting, but failed to follow through.
+While they've set up a promotion table at the local farmers market and attended formal meetings, they have ignored independent requests from 200-foot-radius neighbors for conversation.
+In addition, the 5B04 ANC representative has failed to hear and represent the concerns of the 200-foot-radius immediate neighbors in his single member district.
+Instead of acting as an intermediary in meetings, the 5B04 representative has regularly spoken on behalf of the developers, dismissing neighbors' concerns while he argued in defense of the developers' interests!
+When the 200-foot-radius neighbors requested a meeting with DDOT regarding 901 Monroe, the 5B04 representative promised to set up that meeting, but failed to follow through.

 Conclusion.
 The current No. 24-15 proposal represents a hasty design.
-As neighbors we question if this design is profit-maximizing for the developers, while externalizing costs onto the community through safety and health hazards, sunlight blockage, and loss of greenspace-without providing amenities to neighbors most adversely affected.
+As neighbors we question if this design is profit-maximizing for the developers, while externalizing costs onto the community through safety and health hazards, sunlight blockage, and loss of green space-without providing amenities to neighbors most adversely affected.
 We seek development that balances density with neighborhood compatibility.
 The developer has the means to achieve their development goals without sacrificing neighbors' safety, air and sunlight, and quality of life.
 We request major revisions to align this project with the community most impacted.